neondatabase/website/content/docs/reference/cli-set-context.md

 neon set-context --project-id patient-frost-50125040 --org-id org-bright-sky-12345678
 ```

 List all branches for this project using `branches list`.
-You do not need to include `--project-id` or `--org-id` even though multiple projects exist for this account:
+There's no need to include `--project-id` or `--org-id`, even if you belong to multiple organizations or have multiple projects:

 ```bash
 neon branches list